-In addition, the population of the Isles of Scilly (a district of Cornwall) is 2,280 people.
+In addition, the population of the Isles of Scilly (part of the ceremonial county of Cornwall, but administered separately as a unitary authority) is 2,280 people.
 There is more information about the demographics of the Isles of Scilly in the section at the end of this article.

 The population of Cornwall is growing, but growth is mainly among older (40+) residents.
 The number of young people in the county (aged 39 or younger) is declining.